Frances Ruffelle: Music career

 "Lonely Symphony" was released as a single in the UK, as well as in other countries, and also appeared on her first solo album, Fragile.
 It reached number 25 in the UK Singles Chart in April 1994.

 Ruffelle's second album, Frances Ruffelle, came out in 1998, on the small Dress Circle label.
 It was a change in direction, featuring stripped-down arrangements of mostly musical theatre songs, as well as a couple of classics, original songs and covers.
 In 2004, she released Showgirl on her own label, a return to fuller arrangements, but far from a pop sound.
 Ruffelle also collaborated with Sam Bonner in the group, paTala, making an album called Purify, featuring "a fusion of traditional Sanskrit chants with unique arrangements of contemporary Western beats".
 A new solo album, Imperfectly Me, was released in September 2010.

 Personal life

 Ruffelle was born in Redbridge district of Ilford in London, England, UK.
 Her father is a phone company engineer and manager.
-Her mother is Sylvia Young, the founder of the prestigious theatre school at which she trained.
+Her mother was Sylvia Young, the founder of the prestigious theatre school at which she trained.

 Ruffelle married director John Caird in 1990.
 They have two children: a daughter, Eliza Doolittle, and a son Nathaniel.
 They divorced in 1993.